-28.7 Transport after overtime
+29.7 Transport after overtime

-- (a) When an employee finishes work at a time when reasonable means of transport are not available, after having worked overtime and/or a shift for which the employee has not been regularly rostered, the employer must pay the cost of, or provide, transport to the employee's home or to the nearest public transport. - (b) The provisions of clause 28.7 must apply in respect of work on a holiday.
+- (a) When an employee finishes work at a time when reasonable means of transport are not available, after having worked overtime and/or a shift for which the employee has not been regularly rostered, the employer must pay the cost of, or provide, transport to the employee's home or to the nearest public transport. - (b) The provisions of clause 29.7 must apply in respect of work on a holiday.

-28.8 Consecutive hours off duty
+29.8 Consecutive hours off duty

-- (a) An employee who works so much overtime: - (i) between the termination of the employee's work day or shift, and the start of the employee's work in the next day or shift that the employee has not had at least 10 consecutive hours off duty between these times; or must be released after completion of such overtime until the employee has had 10 hours off duty without loss of pay for ordinary working time occurring during such absence.

-(ii) on Saturdays, Sundays and holidays (not being ordinary working days) or on a rostered day off, without having had 10 consecutive hours off duty in the 24 hours preceding the employee's ordinary starting time on the next ordinary day or shift;
+- (a) An employee who works so much overtime: - (i) between the termination of the employee's work day or shift, and the start of the employee's work in the next day or shift that the employee has not had at least 10 consecutive hours off duty between these times; or - (ii) on Saturdays, Sundays and holidays (not being ordinary working days) or on a rostered day off, without having had 10 consecutive hours off duty in the 24 hours preceding the employee's ordinary starting time on the next ordinary day or shift;